 A. Legal Counsel.
-The petitioner may be represented by counsel at his own expense; and the Election Commission may be represented by its designated legal counsel.
+The petitioner may be represented by counsel at his own expense; no Cherokee Nation funds shall be used for legal fees of a person challenging an election and The Election Commission may be represented by its designated legal counsel.

-13. Hearing.
-The petitioner and the Election Commission may present testimony of witnesses and other evidence.
-The Judicial Appeals Tribunal may consider any evidence which it deems relevant to the hearing.
-The Tribunal shall conduct the hearing in an orderly manner consistent with the conduct of civil evidentiary matters in the Cherokee Nation District Court.
-A stenographic record of the proceedings and testimony shall be required.
+B. Hearing. .
+The Judicial Appeals Tribunal shall consider the record on appeal provided by the Commission, and may consider any additional evidence which it deems relevant to a determination on the merits.
+The Tribunal shall hear oral arguments consistent with the conduct of civil appellate proceedings A stenographic record of the proceedings and testimony shall be required.

-C. Burden of Proof The decision shall require the invalidation of election results and a new election only if the petitioner proves beyond a reasonable doubt that substantial violations of this Title or of any election procedures adopted by the Election Commission in force at the time of the alleged violations occurred and that said violations affected or had a strong likelihood of affecting the election outcome.
+C. Burden of Proof.
+The decision shall require the invalidation of election results and a new election only if the petitioner proves beyond a reasonable doubt that substantial violations of this Title or of any election procedures adopted by the Election Commission in force at the time of the alleged violations occurred and that said violations affected or had a strong likelihood of affecting the election outcome.